BustByte/coronastatus/README.md

 `cp config.example.json config.json`

-4. Build docker image and start the development environment:
+4. Install node modules:

+`docker-compose run --rm app yarn`

+5. Start the development container & display the container logs:

-`docker-compose up --build -d`
+`docker-compose up -d; docker-compose logs -f`

-5. Open your browser and navigate to http://localhost:7272/
+6. Open your browser and navigate to http://localhost:7272/

-6. Before you create a pull request run the linter.
+7. Before you create a pull request run the linter.
 Warnings are ok, but errors should be fixed.

 `docker-compose exec app yarn lint`